 Making a claim is simple.
 All it takes is a free online or postal application, or phone call.
-Visit gov.uk/pension-credit/ how-to-claim or call 0800 99 1234.
+Call 0800 99 1234 or visit gov.uk/pension-credit/how-to-claim.

 2. Who can get it?

 There are two types of Pension Credit: Guarantee Credit and Savings Credit.
 This guide just looks at Guarantee Credit.